 Other treatments include estrogen supplements and limiting risk factors, such as tobacco use, obesity, and poor diet.

-For patients in De Pere, Shawano, Howard, Seymour, and Pulaski who wonder about the link between osteoporosis and periodontal disease, call (920) 662-1440 or use the form on the right to schedule an appointment with Dr. Brusky today.
+Those patients in De Pere, Shawano, Howard, Seymour, and Pulaski who wonder about the link between osteoporosis and periodontal disease, can call (920) 662-1440 to get more information.